How an Aerial Fireworks Shell works:

 A Waterfall (a.k.a.
 Niagara Falls) is designed to give the look of exactly what the name says, a waterfall.
 It utilizes what essentially amounts to an array of slow burning Gerbes (a.k.a. fountains) being simultaneously fired upside down from an elevated position.
 The slow burning composition produces bright sparks which create the visual effect of a waterfall.

 These utilize a number of colored lances (small flares) which all together form a pattern or word.
 They typically burn for one minute.
-All of the lances are simultaneously lit with quick match.
+All of the lances are simultaneously lit with quick match or sticky match.